beginning of content

 • Heroin is an addictive, illegal drug belonging to the opioid family.

-• Withdrawal from heroin can be difficult, and it may help to speak to your doctor about treatment or seek counselling.
+• Withdrawal from heroin can be difficult, and it may help to speak to your doctor about treatment or counselling.

 What is heroin?